 Treatment For Gum Disease

 Gingivitis, an early stage of gum disease, is an inflammation of the gums.
 It is common for people with gingivitis to experience bleeding gums when brushing teeth or flossing.
 For gingivitis treatment, plaque is removed from exposed parts of the teeth and gums.
-Antibacterial rinses and other aids may be recommended to reduce inflammation and cure gingivitis.
+Antibacterial rinses and other aids may be recommended to use at home to reduce inflammation and cure gingivitis.
+Patients with recurring gingivitis may benefit from more frequent dental cleanings in our dentist office.

-If you have periodontitis, an advanced form of gum disease, the dentist may need to provide more intensive treatment.
+If you have periodontitis, an advanced form of gum disease, it can cause permanent damage to gum tissue and weaken the teeth.
+Dr. Sinclair, your Virginia Beach dentist, may need to provide more intensive treatment.
 Scaling and root planing are procedures that clean the deep pockets of the gums to remove bacteria and debris.
 In extreme cases, surgery may be necessary.

 Schedule An Appointment